-- 1. Open a virtual media session from the Video Viewer menu by selecting Tools Virtual Media. - 2.
-To map a physical drive as a virtual media drive: - a.
-In the Virtual Media dialog box, click the Mapped checkbox next to the drive(s) you wish to map. - b.
-If you wish to limit the mapped drive to read-only access, click the Read Only checkbox next to the drive.
+- 1. Launch a virtual media session. - 2.
+Map a physical drive as a virtual media drive: - a.
+In the Virtual Media menu, select the drive you wish to map.
+The Mapping Dialog box will appear that allows you to select a disk image file or a physical device to map. - b.
+If you wish to limit the mapped drive to read-only access, click the Read Only checkbox in the Mapping Dialog box.
 If the virtual media session settings were previously configured so that all mapped drives must be read only, this checkbox will already be enabled and cannot be changed.

-You might wish to enable the Read Only checkbox if the session settings enabled read and write access, but you wished to limit a particular drive's access to read only.

-- 3. To add and map an ISO or floppy image as a virtual media drive: - a.
-In the Virtual Media dialog box, click Add Image. - b.
-The common file dialog box will appear, with the directory containing disk image files (that is, those ending in .iso or .img) displayed.
-Select the desired ISO or floppy image file and click Open. -or-
+You might wish to enable the Read Only checkbox if the session settings enabled read and write access, but you wished to limit a particular drive's access to read only. - 3.
+Add and map an ISO or floppy image as a virtual media drive.
+In the Mapping dialog box, from the drop-down menu, select the desired image file and click Map Device.